 Shelley Armitage grew up in the small ranching and farming community of Vega, Texas, in Oldham County in the northwest Texas Panhandle.
 She still owns and operates the family farm inherited from her parents.

-Her dad purchased the 1200 acres of native grass, wheat and milo farmland bordering Highway Interstate 40 on the south and the Canadian River breaks on the north in 1929, a landscape Armitage shared from childhood on, riding with her father and grandfather to check crops and cattle and later jogging and today walking the farm roads.
+Her dad purchased the 1200 acres for $3.00 an acre in l929, native grass, wheat and milo farmland bordering Highway Interstate 40 on the south and the Canadian River breaks on the north, a landscape Armitage shared from childhood.
+She rode with her father and grandfather to check crops and cattle, later jogging and more recently walking the farm roads.

-Though most of her adult life has been spent away from the Panhandle as a university professor in Texas, New Mexico, and Hawai’i, Armitage has always returned to the “farm,”—particularly in the summers—which offered until recently a 360 degree view of earth and sky.
-Observing the natural world and its changes remains for her a centering and care-giving activity, following her father’s legacy.
-Growing up in small town Texas where one can be a basketball star or drum major one night and in the local beauty and talent contest the next, Armitage had the opportunity to try her hand at many things.
+Most of her adult life has been spent away from the Panhandle as a university professor in Texas, New Mexico, and Hawai’i, but Armitage always has returned to the “farm”—mainly in summers—which offered until recently a 360 degree view of earth and sky.
+Witnessing the natural world and its changes remains for her a centering and care-giving activity.

 Even as the heartland remains in the Panhandle, the compass foot reaches out.
-She resides part of each year in Las Cruces, New Mexico.
+She spends part of each year in Las Cruces, New Mexico.